suyogmungale/pizza-site/README.md

 This will install all of the necessary dependencies.

 Usage
-To run the project, run:
+To run the project, npm start

 bash
 Copy code